hishamk/yaduino/readme.md

  2. Should use as many SMD parts as possible from JLC's parts library so that I can utilize their assembly service to some extent.

- 3. Should include easily accessible headers for pluggin in either an I2C VFD/OLED display or a serial 1602A display.
+ 3. Should include easily accessible headers for plugging in either an I2C VFD/OLED display or a serial 1602A display.

  4. Should work with a LiPo as well as USB power and have a proper